rollasoul/clay_prayers/README.md

 # clay_prayers
-densecap and torch-rnn create little prayers and metaphysical quotes out of clay client is raspberry pi (or any other machine running python)
+Densecap and torch-rnn create little prayers and metaphysical quotes out of clay.
+Client is raspberry pi (or any other machine running python)

 # server setup